Mariental, Namibia: Economy

+The Hardap Correctional Facility in Mariental is one of Namibia's seven major prisons.

-A local ostrich abattoir used to cater for this increasingly important industry, but recently went bankrupt, and what survives of the karakul trade in the south is centered around Mariental.
-Sitting astride the main route into the Kalahari and Namib Deserts, Mariental also services the needs of farmers in these areas.
-Mariental also boasts some of the best safari and hunting experiences in Namibia at lodges like Lapa Lange and Anib Lodge.
-Available game include springbuck, blesbuck, giraffe, ostrich, leopard, zebra, kudu, gemsbuck, hartebeest, eland, blue- and black wildebeest.
+A local ostrich abattoir used to cater for this increasingly important industry, but recently went bankrupt.
+What survives of the karakul trade in the south is also centered around Mariental.
+Sitting astride the main route into the Kalahari and Namib Deserts, Mariental serves the needs of farmers in these areas.
+Mariental boasts some of the best safari and hunting experiences in Namibia at lodges like Lapa Lange and Anib Lodge.
+Available game includes springbuck, blesbuck, giraffe, ostrich, leopard, zebra, kudu, gemsbuck, hartebeest, eland, blue- and black wildebeest.

-The German association “Fahrräder für Afrika e.V.”
+The German association “Fahrräder für Afrika e.V..”
 (Bicycles for Africa) has built a “Bicycle Empowerment Centre” in the town together with the Catholic Aids Action (CAA) and the Bicycling Empowerment Network (BEN) Namibia.
-Local people infected with the HI-virus were trained to repair and build bikes and also received the know-how to run the workshop on their own.
-Second-hand Bicycles are being sold at low prices to the inhabitants of the region, allowing easy travel and transportation, while the income from the workshops is also used to finance local aid projects.
+Local people infected with HIV were trained to repair and build bikes, and also received training on how to run the workshop on their own.
+Second-hand Bicycles are being sold at low prices to the inhabitants of the region, allowing easy travel and transportation, while the income from the workshops is used to finance local aid projects.
 The project is supported by governmental agencies in Germany and Namibia.

 Politics

 Mariental is governed by a municipal council that has seven seats.

-The 2015 local authority election was won by the SWAPO party which gained six seats (1,325 votes).
+The 2015 local authority election was won by the SWAPO party, which gained six seats (1,325 votes).
 The remaining seat went to the Democratic Turnhalle Alliance (DTA, 139 votes).
-The 2020 local authority election was won by the newly formed Landless People's Movement (LPM) which scored well all over Hardap.
+The 2020 local authority election was won by the newly formed Landless People's Movement (LPM), which scored well all over Hardap.
 LPM gained 1,726 votes and four seats in the city council, followed by SWAPO with two seats (906 votes).
-The likewise new Independent Patriots for Change (IPC) obtained the remaining seat with 180 votes.
+The new Independent Patriots for Change (IPC) obtained the remaining seat with 180 votes.